 About the founder and owner

-As well as leading the OpenRAW initiative, Juergen Specht is an active consultant for the international photo and Internet industry, continues to run D1scussion and has recently started a new service from photographers for photographers called Shakodo - The road to profitable photography.
+As well as leading the OpenRAW initiative, Juergen Specht is an active consultant for the international photo and Internet industry, pioneered digital photography with his mailing list D1scussion and challenged the status quo with his service Shakodo - The road to profitable photography.

 Imprint / Impressum

 Haftungshinweis: Trotz sorgfältiger inhaltlicher Kontrolle übernehmen wir keine Haftung für die Inhalte externer Links.
 Für den Inhalt der verlinkten Seiten sind ausschließlich deren Betreiber verantwortlich.